Firehead94/Password-Manager/README.md

 ### Domain terminology:

-**Encryption** - The practice of obscuring data as to prevent unauthorized access
+**- Encryption** - The practice of obscuring data as to prevent unauthorized access

-**Domain** - A group of computers and devices on a network; the network may require privileged access
+**- Domain** - A group of computers and devices on a network; the network may require privileged access

-**Password hashing** - The act of converting a password to an unreadable string
+**- Password hashing** - The act of converting a password to an unreadable string

-**Password Salting** - The practice of adding extra bits to a password string in order to prevent a malicious actor guessing the hashing technique
+**- Password Salting** - The practice of adding extra bits to a password string in order to prevent a malicious actor guessing the hashing technique